Prosthetics and Componentry

 • Your weight

-• Types of activities you do
+• Types of activities you do and your goals

-• Any other health issues.
+• Any health issues.

 Prosthetic components have weight limits and recommendations based on mobility.
 Underestimating weight or activity levels could result in a prosthesis that is not strong enough to let you be active safely and this can be dangerous.
 However, overestimating weight or activity could result in you wearing a prosthesis that is heavier than it needs to be.
 To achieve the best outcome, you need to be honest in discussions with your doctor and prosthetist.